The rapid increase in the nuclear power sector throughout the globe is one of the primary reasons driving the zirconium market's growth

 The growing usage of zirconium alloys in dental implants that provide high fracture toughness as well as the demand for zirconium-based building materials such as tableware and sanitary ware will enhance the zirconium market in the coming period.

 Zircon is a mineral that may be found in the earth's crust and is one of the oldest minerals on the planet.
 In sedimentary rocks, it appears like a grain, while in igneous and metamorphic rocks, it appears as an accessory mineral.
 It has a lengthy history and may be found on a number of beaches.
 Zircon sand is utilized in ceramics for its very valued qualities, such as opacification and inducing white hue, thanks to its high refractive index.
 Its auxiliary benefits, such as the capacity to impart increased mechanical strength, toughness, and durability to ceramic bodies and glass matrices, are well-known and prized by certain parts of the ceramic industry, allowing it to appeal to markets that value these characteristics.
-The global Zirconium market is predicted to reach over USD 675 million at a CAGR rate of 5% during the estimated period.

 It has a high degree of malleability and ductility, as well as resistance to heat, corrosion, acids, and salinity, and alkalis, as well as the ability to produce stable compounds.
 Pipes, heat exchangers, plumbing fittings, steel alloys, bricks, ceramics, colored glazes, abrasives, artificial gemstones, and lamp filaments are all made with it.